muak/AiForms.SettingsView/README.md

 * ItemsSource
 * ItemTemplate
     * A DataTemplate for entire SettingsView can be used.
+* TemplateStartIndex
+  * This is the index that starts inserting the template.
+The default value is 0.
+If a specified value is greater or equal than 1, the template is inserted from its position and the section inserted with XAML remains.
+You can insert the repeating data wherever you want to do.

 ### To fit SettingsView height to visible content